Patients and Families

 - Someone who speaks your language

-- How to e-mail a patient in the Hospital, send a card or keep friends and family up to date online with a patient's progress
+- How to e-mail a patient in the Hospital, send a card

 - A wide range of up-to-date, online health care resources